Texas Council for Developmental Disabilities (TCDD)

 TCDD may award a maximum of $77,500 per year, per project.

-Fellows will begin their two-year Fellowship at least six months prior to the start of the legislative session.
-The 87th Texas Legislature convenes Jan.
-12, 2021.
+Policy Fellows would begin their two-year Fellowship at least six months prior to the Texas Legislature convening for a 140-day regular legislative session.

 TCDD does not plan to provide funding for these projects beyond five years.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Apply online: https://ddsuite.org/users/login

 Scott Daigle/Fernando Rodriguez

 Grants to USA government agencies, educational institutions, nonprofit organizations, faith-based or community organizations, and tribal governments to create and implement strategies to reduce violent crime and promote safe neighborhoods.
 Applicants are advised that re

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales